 A glass pitcher containing an amber-colored liquid, with two glasses of the same golden-brown sherbet in front, set on a blue patterned table runner.

 Want to taste a piece of Ottoman history at home?
-Try this easy recipe for rose şerbet, a traditional Turkish drink perfect for enjoying cold on hot summer days.
+Try this easy recipe for rose şerbet, a traditional Turkish drink perfect for staying cool during the peak of summer.

 Ingredients: